Hint1k/myapp2/README.md

 **Customer service is only partially implemented:**
 - Not all customer fields are present. <br>
 - No connection to account-service yet. <br>
-- No error proof yet / fields validation yet. <br>
+- No error proof / fields validation yet. <br>